Defined Benefit Pension Plans (DBPP)

 Click Scenario Setup -> Assets -> Financial Assets -> RRSP/RRIF to access this setting.

-The client's annual RRSP contribution room will be reduced by this pension adjustment amount every year.
+The client's annual RRSP contribution room will be reduced by this pension adjustment amount every year starting from the 2nd year of the projections.
 The pension adjustment is automatically indexed with the General Inflation setting each year, found under Scenario Setup -> General.